|

 MAOLGFHOGHMHAIR:

-Old Irish/Gaelic name meaning "chief of harvest."
+Old Irish Gaelic name meaning "chief of harvest."

 MARCAS:

-Irish and Scottish form of Latin Marcus, meaning
+Irish Gaelic form of Latin Marcus, meaning

 MATHGHAMHAIN: